brandcm/add_variants_to_FASTA/README.md

 python add_variants_to_FASTA.py --variants example_variants.txt --fasta example_FASTA.fa --out new_FASTA.fa
 ```

 The resulting sequence should be: TAACNCTAACCCNAACCCTNACCNA.
-The sequence is too short to need the optional fourth argument but a longer sequence is used this argument can be set to whatever desired value that is less than or equal to the total sequence length.
+The sequence is too short to need the optional fourth argument but if a longer sequence is used, this argument can be set to whatever desired value that is less than or equal to the total sequence length.

 <br/>